gracelang/language/standardPrelude/standard.md

 ```

 [^1]: It is a limitation of *minigrace* that expressions containing
-    {braces} and “quotes” cannot be interpolated into strings.
+    {braces} cannot be interpolated into strings.